 A remote and hard to reach land.
 The Dani have been described as Stone Age people; when they were first ‘discovered’, the way they lived resembled how we imagine pre-historic man had once lived, sparking huge interest around the world.

-Of course it was inevitable that when modern society first set eyes upon the Dani, change would ensue, and it has.
-Undoubtedly changes have taken place that have brought the Dani people closer to this increasingly homogeneous present we call modernity.
+Of course, it was inevitable that when modern society first set eyes upon the Dani, a change would ensue, and it has.
+Undoubtedly changes have taken place that has brought the Dani people closer to this increasingly homogeneous present we call modernity…

 The difficult nature of the physical environment had huge effects on the pace of change, keeping them in and others out, allowing the Valley Dani to retain their tribal ways for so long.

 The different tribes were once territorial, raiding each other for land and pigs.
-They worshiped fetishes and traded in shells or special stones.
-Some men had many wives, if he could afford them.
+They worshipped fetishes and traded in shells or special stones.
+Some men had many wives if he could afford them.
 The women cut their fingers off when their loved ones died (Ikipalin).

 1) The Dutch Arrival

 The Dutch East India Company placed itself within Indonesia, entering Papua in 1615.
 Then in 1848, they claim the west side of Papua, splitting the island down the ‘141st Meridian’.This was the birth of the separated New Guinea we see today, known then as Netherlands New Guinea.

 In 1921, the Dutchman Captain Van Overeem was the first to meet the outer Dani people on his venture up the mountains surrounding the Baliem Valley.
 The following year, another Dutch captain meets the Dani, but his group spread foreign bacteria among the indigenous, many dying of dysentery.

 In 1938, during scientific surveys led by American biologist Richard Archbold, the Grand Baliem Valley was spotted from the air.
 Presumed empty, he saw rows of ploughed fields – agriculture, a sign of life.